Shamir's secret sharing: History

-Adi Shamir first formulated the scheme in 1979.
+Adi Shamir, an Israeli scientist, first formulated the scheme in 1979.

 Mathematical principle

 The scheme exploits the Lagrange interpolation theorem, specifically that $k$ points on the polynomial uniquely determines a polynomial of degree less than or equal to $k-1$.
 For instance, 2 points are sufficient to define a line, 3 points are sufficient to define a parabola, 4 points to define a cubic curve and so forth.

 Mathematical formulation

 Shamir's secret sharing is an ideal and perfect $\left(k,n\right)$-threshold scheme based on polynomial interpolation over finite fields.
 In such a scheme, the aim is to divide a secret $S$ (for example, the combination to a safe) into $n$ pieces of data $S_1,\ldots,S_n$ (known as shares) in such a way that: